We explored previously how

 - Proceed with steps 1 to 6 as explained in the preceding section.

 - Then press the secondary mouse button (right-click equivalent).
-Without releasing this button, drag and drop
+Without releasing this button, drag and drop within

-the slides within the destination presentation.
+the destination presentation.

 - You will see a contextual menu, as shown in Figure 9, below.
 Choose the